-The crisp graphics and bird’s eye view of the green baize give an immersive feel to Vegas Strip Blackjack – as it should be.
+The crisp graphics and bird’s eye view of the purple baize give an immersive feel to Vegas Strip Blackjack – as it should be.
 The card shoe is to the right, with your chips on the edge of the table in front of you and the betting boxes.
-It´s a lovely design (having enjoyed the Roulette from Switch Studios we´d expect nothing less).
+It’s a lovely design (having enjoyed the Roulette from Switch Studios we’d expect nothing less).

-You’ll get to grips with the interface in the blink of a monocled eye, and don’t forget to cock an ear for the soothing pianoforte soundtrack.
+You’ll get to grips with the interface in the blink of an eye, and that dealer has such a smooth, relaxing voice.
+It’s all very professional.

 All in all, Microgaming and Switch Studios have produced a high-quality game with an authentic casino look and feel.

 Vegas Strip Blackjack Game Play

 Not everyone is a table-game expert, so here’s a quick refresher for those who are rusty, or just new to Blackjack.

 This is a game where you face your opponent, the dealer, straight on, and the aim is to hold cards with a value closest to the number 21, without exceeding it, and going bust.
 You also want to get a higher number than the dealer to win the most chips.
 The name gives us a clue to the Las Vegas-style rules of the game: Vegas Strip Blackjack is played with four decks of cards.